Amit Jogi

 Amit Jogi (born 7 August 1977) is an American-born Indian politician.

 Early life

 Jogi is the son of former Chief Minister of Chhattisgarh Ajit Jogi.
-He was supposedly an Indian citizen by birth, and became a naturalised Indian citizen in July 2004 or 2002.
-His date and place of birth are unclear due to the fact that he provided documents with contradictory information.
+He was supposedly an American citizen by birth, and became an Indian citizen in July 2004 or 2002.
+His date and place of birth are unclear because he provided documents with contradictory information.
 However, at a later point, he stated his date of birth to be 7 August 1977, and his place of birth to be Dallas, United States.
 "I can't help where I was born...
 I was born in Dallas, USA, in 1977 and I was nationalized by LK Advani in 2002.

 Jogi is a 1998 graduate of St. Stephen's College, Delhi, has an MA in Politics and International Studies, from Jawaharlal Nehru University, Delhi, and an LLB from Pandit Ravishankar Shukla University, Raipur (2009).

 Career

 He became a Member of the Legislative Assembly (MLA) representing Marwahi (Vidhan Sabha Constituency, Chhattisgarh) in 2013 Assembly Elections.
 He defeated the Bharatiya Janata Party candidate by the highest margin in the state: 46,250 votes.